rohithIlluri/port/README.md

 - The server runs on port 8080
 - If you get port conflicts, try: `npm run clean && npm run setup`

-### WebSocket Connection Issues
-- Make sure the server is running before opening the client
-- Check that port 8080 is not being used by another application

 ## Next Steps